Did you know that 90% of decision-makers say they never respond to cold outreach and sales prospecting?

 The content doesn’t have to be salesy — just share interesting things happening in your industry or company that might be useful for others in your community.

 6. Find new ways to repurpose content – You don’t always have to create new content to be active.
-Instead, you can repurpose your old blog posts and create whitepapers, case studies, and videos into bite-sized pieces that will catch viewers’ attention and generate leads over time.
+Instead, you can repurpose your old blog posts and create whitepapers, case studies, and videos into bite-sized pieces to catch viewers’ attention and generate leads over time.

 4. Collect Data